-- When TMJ clicking occurs but mouth range of motion is intact, it is known as disc displacement with reduction.
+- When jaw popping or clicking occurs but nothing else.
+Mouth range of motion is normal and there is no other pain.
+This is known as disc displacement with reduction.

-- When clicking stops, mouth opening is limited, and jaw deflection occurs to one side this is known as disc displacement without reduction with limited opening.
+- When there is jaw popping, mouth opening is limited, and jaw deflection occurs to one side.
+What’s happening here is that the jaw is dislocating on one side but not the other—to be more technical you might see this also called, disc displacement without reduction with limited opening.

-- When there is a jaw clicking accompanied by muscle soreness, muscle fatigue, or headaches that affect day to day activities.
-This often indicates that the jaw, temporal mandibular joint, and the teeth are out of harmony.
+- When there is a jaw popping accompanied by muscle soreness, muscle fatigue, earaches, or headaches that affect day to day activities.
+This is similar to disc displacement with reduction, but often indicates that the jaw, temporal mandibular joint, and the teeth are severely out of harmony.
 What is happening is—The position where the teeth are most comfortable biting together, puts a strain on the position where the jaw is most comfortable closing.
 This battle for position between the jaw and the teeth, causes the muscles to work extra hard, constantly shifting to accommodate both positions.
 This leads to fatigue, pain, and strained ligaments which ultimately contributes to the jaw clicking and popping.

 To simplify, there is a disc that sits on top of your jaw joint.
 When this disc is out of the proper position– You get clicking and popping.
 It’s not an issue unless the positioning creates symptoms that affect function.

 What type of doctor do I see for jaw popping?

 Oh and I know what you’re thinking, who do I see for this?
 A good place to start is your general dentist.
 However, not all dentists are trained in TMJ symptoms.
 If your dentist is not experienced in the complexity of these symptoms, you may need to find a TMJ specialist.
 In case you’re wondering how to go about finding a TMJ specialist in your area, you can check out this article for some things to look for.